qjcg/talks/go-scratch-that-itch/slides.md

 - [horeb](https://github.com/qjcg/horeb)
 - Small program written to scratch a personal itch
 - Don't like it?
-Think it's silly?
+Don't find it useful?
 Not your cup of tea?
 - Cool with me!
 Your opinion of it is **not the point!**

 ---